With its many boutiques, galleries and indie shops, Alberta Street is made for leisurely shopping strolls.

 … & crafts

-Do-it-yourself craftsters will find plenty of raw materials and inspiration on Alberta, from Close Knit, one of Portland’s favorite yarn stores, to Collage, where you’ll find art supplies as well as classes.
+Do-it-yourself craftsters will find plenty of raw materials and inspiration on Alberta, from Close Knit, one of Portland’s favorite yarn stores, to Collage, where you’ll find art supplies as well as demonstrations.
 Modern Domestic sells sewing machines and fabric and offers sewing classes; more fabric is on offer up the street at Bolt.

 For families, Green Bean Books makes a great rainy-day escape thanks to colorful walls, plush couches, weekly story times and frequent author readings.